OpenLLM-France/Lit-Claire/hf_files/Claire-Mistral-7B-0.1/README.md

 During training, the dialogues were normalized in several formats.
 The possible formats for expected prompts are as follows:

-A monologue can be specified as a single line prompt (though keep in mind that Claire might still return a dialogue because of its training):
+A monologue can be specified as a single line prompt (though keep in mind that the model might still return a dialogue because of its training):
 ```python
 prompt = "Mesdames et messieurs les députés, chers collègues, bonsoir.
 Vous l'aurez peut-être remarqué, je cite rarement"
 ```